grblHAL/iMXRT1062/README.md

 ## iMXRT1062 Driver

-A GrblHAL driver for the NXP iMXRT1062 processor on a [Teensy 4.x board](https://www.pjrc.com/store/teensy40.html).
+A grblHAL driver for the NXP iMXRT1062 processor on a [Teensy 4.x board](https://www.pjrc.com/store/teensy40.html).

 This driver compiles and uploads from the Arduino IDE and is partially dependent on the Arduino framework.
 [Teensyduino](https://www.pjrc.com/teensy/td_download.html) is required and must be added to the Arduino IDE.

-See the Wiki-page for [compiling grblHAL](https://github.com/terjeio/grblHAL/wiki/Compiling-GrblHAL) for instructions for how to import the project, configure the driver and compile.
+See the Wiki-page for [compiling grblHAL](https://github.com/grblHAL/core/wiki/Compiling-GrblHAL) for instructions for how to import the project, configure the driver and compile.

 Available driver options can be found [here](main/my_machine.h).